 Situated 35-40 km west of Barmer District, Rajasthan, the town of Kiradu is a low-key and very quiet place, so much so that despite its historical prominence, you don’t get to see a lot of tourists flocking here annually.
 However, what many people don’t know about Kiradu is the story of its cursed temples.

-The ruins of Kiradu Temples have been a perpetual topic of curious discussions among the historians as well as history enthusiasts.
-It is believed that this group of 108 temples was built between 11th-12th century by the Chalukya Kings.
+The ruins of Kiradu Temples have been a perpetual topic of curious discussions among historians as well as history enthusiasts.
+It is believed that this group of 108 temples was built between the 11th-12th centuries by the Chalukya Kings.

 However, at present, out of those 108 temples, only five ruined temples are left, one of them being Someshvara Temple.
 Dedicated to Lord Shiva, the aforementioned is in its best architectural integrity.

 Till today, the locals are gripped by fear, myths, and a sense of mystery when it comes to visiting these temples; the reason being the numerous stories that haunt them and have been weaved around them.
 It’s the mixed effect of all these stories and legends that no one dares to enter the temple after sunset even until today.

 There is no scientific evidence that the temples of Kiradu are haunted or cursed in any way.
 However, it is also true that no one enters these temples after the sunset.